StephenForrest/distilled-backend/README.md

 ![Distilled API](https://drive.google.com/uc?export=download&id=11KQ66lmE0gpH34W7V1yFqvuzsIWYFgWF)

+# Distilled API - Introduction

+Welcome to the Distilled API documentation.
+The Distilled API is a Ruby GraphQL API that supports the Distilled platform.
+This API allows you to interact with the platform and perform various tasks, such as creating and managing users and projects.
+Use the documentation below to learn more about the available API methods and how to use them.

 ## Getting Started

 To get started with the Distilled API, you will need to set up a development environment and install the required dependencies.